JR-Central Transport Service Jōhoku Line: Operation and services

 All trains stop at all stations and there are no limited stop rapid services.
 Services operate once per hour in the daytime, and two or three times per hour in the morning and evening.
 Travel time is 16 minutes toward Biwajima and 17 minutes toward Kachigawa.
 Only a single car is used for each service.

 The line is currently operated by TKJ.
 When the line was under construction, all JNR lines were constructed by the Japan Railway Construction Public Corporation (JRCPC), which let JNR operate trains on the line in return for fee payments covering the construction cost.
 When the payment ends, the lines are usually transferred to JNR.
 As a result of JNR's dissolution and JR Central taking over the line, the company cancelled construction on the line to reduce the amount of fee they had to pay.
 This led to the line lacking a direct connection to JR Kachigawa Station, old Shinkansen rails being used, and not being electrified.
-The payment to Japan Railway Construction, Transport and Technology Agency (JRTT), JRCPC's successor, is set to end in 2032, when the line will completely be under JR Central's ownership.
+The payment to Japan Railway Construction, Transport and Technology Agency (JRTT), JRCPC's successor, is set to end in 2032, when ownership of the facility of the line will be passed on from JRTT to JR Central.

 Fares and ticketing

 Despite being a subsidiary of JR Central, the Jōhoku Line has its own separate fare scale and does not accept the Japan Rail Pass or any other JR ticket or pass.
-Single-ride fares are either 230, 320, 390, or 450 yen for adults; and 120, 160, 200, or 230 yen for children, and can be purchased using cash from the JR ticket machines at Kachigawa and Biwajima Stations or onboard the train. smart cards, such as TOICA, manaca, and Suica, are not accepted on the Johoku Line.
+Single-ride fares are either 230, 320, 390, or 450 yen for adults; and 120, 160, 200, or 230 yen for children, and can be purchased using cash from the JR ticket machines at Kachigawa and Biwajima Stations or onboard the train.
+Smart cards, such as TOICA, manaca, and Suica, are not accepted on the Johoku Line.

 Commuter passes (for one, three, or six months) and coupon tickets (11 tickets for the price of 10) can be purchased from the JR ticket machines at Kachigawa and Biwajima Stations for travel to and from those stations or at the Jōhoku Line Ticket Office near Otai Station for other stations.